knulli-cfw/knulli.org/docs/faq/troubleshooting.md

 ---

+### Q: I cannot connect to my Wi-Fi even though my device has a wireless network adapter - what can I do?

+A: Make sure that your router is set to WPA2.
+Some users experience connection issues with Wi-Fis which are set to WPA3.

+---

 ### Q: I've installed/updated to the latest version and I don't have audio, or my controls don't respond, or something else is not working as expected:

 A: If you have updated from an older version you may need to copy the ``batocera.conf`` from the releases page to your SD card: